jvalue/jayvee/apps/docs/docs/user/composite-blocks.md

 ### Refactoring using composite block types

 The common use-case of downloading a CSV file using HTTP can be refactored into a _composite block type_.
-Note that we define all properties of the _builtin blocks_ that are used as properties of the new `CSVExtractor` _block type_ (but add fallback values).
+Note that we define all properties of the _built-in blocks_ that are used as properties of the new `CSVExtractor` _block type_ (but add fallback values).
 If some internal configuration is always the same, we could also not expose it as a property of the new _block type_.

 ```jayvee
 // Define a new block type named CSVExtractor outside of the pipeline